GitGehlot/EDA-for-Black_Friday_sales-Diwali_sales-Zomato-Datasets/README.md

 4. Statistical Analysis
 Correlation Analysis: Identify and measure the strength of relationships between variables.
 Hypothesis Testing: Test assumptions or claims about the data using statistical tests like t-tests, chi-square tests, etc.

+**Feature engineering** is crucial for improving the effectiveness of machine learning models.
+It involves creating, transforming, selecting, and scaling features to make the data more suitable for the learning algorithms, ultimately enhancing model performance.